-- Travel lanes 3.0 3.3m wide
+- Travel lanes 3.0m 3.3m wide

 - Combined Travel and Transit lanes 3.75m wide

 - Transit lanes 3.75m wide

 - On-street parking lanes 2.5m wide

-- Bike lanes 1.45m 1.5m
+- Bike lanes 1.45 1.5m

-4.10.2 Street Connections and Linkages
+Street Connections and Linkages

 The Vision strives to achieve a pattern of streets and blocks that enable the present and future development of complete and accessible neighbourhoods for the study area.
-As stated in Section 4.3: Block Pattern, Street Network and Linkages, achieving a permeable block system and a fine network of vehicular and pedestrian connections is desirable.
-As well, establishing new access points and linkages to main streets, parks, public amenities and new residential development is an integral component in the development of the Corridor and in shifting the existing vehicular oriented transportation system to a pedestrian oriented, multi-modal system.
+As stated in Part 2: Section 2.2.2: Block Pattern, Street Network and Linkages, achieving a permeable block system and a fine network of vehicular and pedestrian connections is desirable.
+As well, establishing new access points and linkages to main streets, parks, public amenities and new residential development is an integral component in the development of the Study Area and in shifting the existing vehicular oriented transportation system to a pedestrian oriented, multi-modal system.

-Additional study and site review should be undertaken to ensure that the values inherent in the Transportation Framework are achieved and are in keeping with the long term Vision for the Study Area.
+Additional study and site review should be undertaken to ensure that the values inherent in the Transportation Framework are achieved and are in keeping with the long term vision for the Study Area.

-4.10.3 Public Transit
+3.9 Public Transit

 The street cross-section for Kipling Avenue allows for the continued accommodation of a southbound transit loop as well as the opportunity for increased service.
-The existing transit loop travels from Woodbridge Avenue west, north along Martin Grove Road to Langstaff Road, and south along Kipling Avenue to Woodbridge Avenue east.
-As the Corridor develops, a full time transit service along Kipling Avenue is recommended especially as the new Rainbow Creek Neighbourhood develops.
+As the Study Area develops, a full time transit service along Kipling Avenue is recommended especially as the new Rainbow Creek neighbourhood develops.

 As well, improved transit facilities should be provided such as increased transit stops, bus shelters and signage.
-Transit furnishings should be complimentary to the Streetscape Master

-Plan design and should be considered holistically along with other street furniture, prior to implementation of the Master Plan.
-Transit furnishings should also be complementary to the heritage character and should be reviewed by the City of Vaughan Cultural Services Staff and Planning Department Staff.
+Transit furnishings should be complimentary to the Streetscape Master Plan design and should be considered holistically along with other street furniture, prior to implementation of the streetscape master plan.
+Transit furnishings should also be complementary to the heritage character and should be reviewed by the City of Vaughan Cultural Services Staff and Planning Department Staff

-4.10.4 Parking
+3.10 Parking